ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 ## Status

-Once a record is marked to load by making ``status`` "autoload_core" (loads data from table bulkloader) or "autoload_extras" (also marks UUID-linked records in "component loaders" to autoload), a script periodically attempts to parse the record into the normalized core Arctos structure.
+Once a record is marked to load by making ``status`` "autoload", a script periodically attempts to parse the record into the normalized core Arctos structure.
 This may result in two things:
-    * the record is created and marked for cache refresh, or
+    * the catalog record is created and marked for cache refresh while the bulkloader record is deleted, or
     * an error is returned in the ``status`` column